 9. What is variance analysis?

-Answer: Difference between actual cost and standard cost is termed as variance the examination of variances in detail and evaluation of them is known as variance analysis.
+The difference between actual cost and standard cost is termed as variance the examination of variances in detail and evaluation of them is known as variance analysis.

 10. How will you classify variance?

-- Variance may be classified as under:
+- A variance may be classified as under:

-- Favourable or adverse variances.
+- Favorable or adverse variances.